oldwestbury/CPPF25/stl.md

 > Shows how two keys (`"apple"` and `"ape"`) can map to the same bucket and be stored via chaining (linked-list) inside that bucket.

 ---

-If you'd like, I can also:

-* Convert these diagrams to PNG/SVG and embed images into the Markdown (useful for platforms that don't render Mermaid).
-* Add an animated GIF demonstrating iterator movement (would require exporting frames).
-* Add more algorithm flowcharts (e.g., `std::stable_sort`, `std::nth_element`) or data-structure visualizations.